omerfdasar/FoodOrderApp-React/README.md

-Its a basic food delivery application made using React JS and powered by Firebase.
+Its a food delivery application made using React JS and powered by Firebase.

 This is a responsive web application for viewing in both Mobile and Desktop.